DLibatique/CLAS199-S20/_pages/8-distance.md

 ***

 There are nine (9) sections to this document.
 Please take the time to read it all!
+This page is also available as a [Google Doc](https://docs.google.com/document/d/1hRYNiHPU-tdRBQAL-bkSwORml3E6MXhctqti1wxuCX0/edit?usp=sharing).

 ***